 Exhibitions, installations and performances are held during the year.
 Underground artists and DJS come from all over to embrace the alternate lifestyle of this city.

 The area also includes the notorious prison that has now been turned into an incredibly cool boutique hostel.
 The prison was built in 1882 and was used for a 100 years before it was abandoned.
 In 2003 the newly refurbished prison opened its doors as the Celica Hostel.
-Find out more about this amazing hostel in a separate post.

 IF YOU ENJOYED THIS PLEASE PIN IT !